Survival depends on different factors. So no one can tell you exactly how long you will live.

 Survival for all stages

 Survival for gallbladder cancer depends on how advanced the cancer is when it is diagnosed (the stage of the cancer).
 Unfortunately gallbladder cancer is often diagnosed in the later stages when treatment is unlikely to cure it.

-- almost 45 out of 100 people (almost 45%) survive gallbladder cancer for at least 1 year
+- more than 45 out of 100 people (more than 45%) survive gallbladder cancer for at least 1 year